Ethiopian Airlines has no immediate plans to attend Boeing's U.S. meeting

-ADDIS ABABA, March 25 (Reuters) - Ethiopian Airlines won’t attend a meeting in the United States called by planemaker Boeing to tell aviation leaders about a planned update to software that is a focus of investigation in two deadly crashes, an airline spokesman told Reuters on Monday.
+ADDIS ABABA (Reuters) - Ethiopian Airlines won’t attend a meeting in the United States called by planemaker Boeing to tell aviation leaders about a planned update to software that is a focus of investigation in two deadly crashes, an airline spokesman told Reuters on Monday.

 “We have no immediate plans to attend so far,” spokesman Asrat Begashaw told Reuters by phone.